 Climb to the top of a lighthouse

-There’s no better place to take in shore views on a clear day than at the top of an NJ lighthouse.
+There’s no better place to see shore views on a clear day than at the top of an NJ lighthouse.
 With Sandy Hook to the north, Absecon Lighthouse (NJ’s tallest and is open every day during spring break) to the south, and Finn’s Point out west, there are many options to see a lighthouse or lightship in the state.
 Not sure where to start?
 Our guide to NJ lighthouses will show you the way.

 Walking among the cherry blossoms is always a good idea.
 Photo taken at Branch Brook Park